Disney Princess: Films and television

-Princess Party Palace (formerly known as The Princess Power Hour) was a programming block on Toon Disney from 2000 until 2007, where it used to air episodes of The Little Mermaid and Aladdin.
+Princess Party Palace (formerly known as The Princess Power Hour) was a programming block on Toon Disney from 2000 until 2007.
+It used to air episodes of The Little Mermaid and Aladdin.

-The Disney Princesses' television appearances were compiled into the Disney Princess Collection, a series of compilation VHS cassettes containing episodes from Aladdin and The Little Mermaid as well as two Beauty and the Beast specials.
-A later DVD series was released, entitled Disney Princess Stories, featuring content similar to the previous release.
+The Disney Princesses' television appearances were compiled into the Disney Princess Collection, a series of compilation VHS cassettes containing episodes from Aladdin and The Little Mermaid, as well as two Beauty and the Beast specials.
+A later DVD series, Disney Princess Stories, featured content similar to the previous release.

-Belle had her own live-action television series titled Sing Me a Story with Belle.
-The first eight Disney Princesses also made appearances on the animated TV series House of Mouse.
+Belle had her live-action television series Sing Me a Story with Belle.
+The first eight Disney Princesses also appeared on the animated TV series House of Mouse.
 Cinderella, Belle, and Snow White also made cameo appearances in the TV animated series Mickey Mouse.
 The television special The Little Mermaid Live! starred Auliʻi Cravalho as Ariel.
+The 2022 TV special Beauty and the Beast: A 30th Celebration starred H.E.R. as Belle.

-In early 2007, Disney announced Disney Princess Enchanted Tales, a new series of direct-to-video features that feature new stories for the Disney Princesses.
-The first film in the series entitled Disney Princess Enchanted Tales: Follow Your Dreams, was released on September 4, 2007.
-It is a musical film featuring a new tale about Princess Jasmine and the first new tale about Princess Aurora since the original Sleeping Beauty.
-Originally, Disney Princess Enchanted Tales: A Kingdom of Kindness was announced as the first film in the series, which contained a different Princess Aurora story, and had a Belle story rather than a Princess Jasmine story.
+In 2006, a bonus feature included on the Disney Princess Sing-Along Songs, Volume 3 DVD teased a new series of direct-to-video films with original stories entitled Disney Princess Fairy Tales.
+The first film Disney Princess Fairy Tales: A Kingdom of Kindness which was scheduled for released in September 2006, was to feature story segments with Aurora and Belle.
+By February 2007, Disney renamed the series as Disney Princess Enchanted Tales, and revealed the first film would feature segments with Aurora, Belle, and Jasmine.
+In March 2007, the Belle segment was revealed to be excluded from the premiere film, which was renamed Disney Princess Enchanted Tales: Follow Your Dreams.
+The first film in the series, was released on September 4, 2007.
+It is a musical film featuring a new tale about Jasmine and the first new tale about Aurora since the original Sleeping Beauty.
+Originally, Disney Princess Enchanted Tales: A Kingdom of Kindness contained a different Aurora story and had a Belle story rather than a Jasmine story.
 Disney made this change without any sort of notice.

-The series was cancelled and only Follow Your Dreams exists.
+A second installment in the series, Disney Princess Enchanted Tales: Honesty featuring new stories with Cinderella and Mulan, was planned to be released in February 2008.
+Merchandise for the second film began production, starting with children's books, though they never released.
+The series was cancelled, and only Follow Your Dreams exists.

-The TV series Once Upon a Time, which aired on the Disney-owned ABC, featured live-action versions of Snow White, Cinderella, Belle, Aurora, Mulan, Ariel, Rapunzel, Merida, Jasmine and Tiana.
-Snow White and Belle were main characters, while the rest made recurring and/or guest appearances.
-Beginning in season 7, Cinderella, Tiana and Rapunzel were main characters.
+The TV series Once Upon a Time, which aired on Disney-owned ABC, featured live-action versions of Snow White, Cinderella, Belle, Aurora, Mulan, Ariel, Rapunzel, Merida, Jasmine, and Tiana.
+Snow White and Belle are the main characters, while the rest make recurring or guest appearances.
+Beginning in season 7, Cinderella, Tiana, and Rapunzel are the main characters.
 Many of these characters are patterned after the Disney versions, but a few draw inspiration from older stories.